railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 Finally you can look up individual account entries by searching for useful information.
 To search for account entries:

-* by journal, go through the menu  *Financial Management > Entries > Entries by journal* ,
+* by journal, go through the menu :menuselection:`Financial Management --> Entries --> Entries by journal`,

-* by account, go through the menu  *Financial Management > Charts > Chart of Accounts*  and double-click the appropriate account,
+* by account, go through the menu :menuselection:`Financial Management --> Charts --> Chart of Accounts` and double-click the appropriate account,

-* by making a global search, go through the menu  *Financial Management > Entries > Search Entries*
+* by making a global search, go through the menu :menuselection:`Financial Management --> Entries --> Search Entries`,

 * by partner, do it by right-clicking on the Partner field in any form that shows it, or by using the buttons to the right of the partner form.